Computer History - 1960

 Major computer events in 1960

-The first integrated circuits (IC's) begin being sold for $120.00 and are chosen to be used on the Gemini spacecraft.
+The first integrated circuits (IC's) began being sold for $120.00 in 1960 and were chosen to be used on the Gemini spacecraft.

 Other computer events in 1960

 2,000 computers are in use in the United States.